system-transparency/system-transparency/README.md

 stboot supports two boot methods - Network and Local.
 In _Network_ mode, stboot loads an OS package from a provisioning server.
 In _Local_ mode, stboot loads an OS package from the STDATA partition on a local disk.
 Only one boot method at a time may be configured.

 ### Network Boot
 Network boot can be configured using either DHCP or a static network configuration.
 In the case of a static network, stboot uses IP address, netmask, default gateway, and DNS server from `host_configuration.json`.
-The latest downloaded and verified OS package can be cached depending on settings in `security_configuration.json`.
-Older ones are removed.
-The cache directory is separate from the directory used by the Local boot method.

 Provisioning Server Communication:
 * The HTTPS root certificates are stored in the LinuxBoot initramfs